-Some Hindus scoff at the teachings of Christianity.
-Many who follow Islam reject the teachings of Buddhism.
-Long have religions been pitted against one another, however, a growing number of people are seeking out a middle ground – Which is known as Omnism.
+Here’s the thing about religion.
+Christians often condemn the teachings of Hinduism.
+Hindus often scoff at the teachings of Islam.
+Muslims often reject the teachings of Buddhism.
+Religions have long been pitted against one another, however, a growing number of people are becoming tired of this dichotomy.

 Omnism is a belief system that acts as the common thread amongst religions.
-It suggests that every religion is an interpretation of a universal truth.
+Omnism beliefs suggest that every religion is an interpretation of universal truth and spiritual origins.
 Each religion contains wisdom, and no religion is necessarily right or wrong.
 They’re all the same package wrapped in different styled papers.

-Omnism is a belief system suggesting that every religion is an interpretation of a universal truth.
+Omnism is a spiritual belief system suggesting that every religion is an interpretation of a universal truth.
 People who believe this are called omnists.
-Omnism separates orthodoxy from religion to form a conception of spirituality without conforming to religious practices.
+Omnism separates orthodoxy from religion to form a conception of spirituality without dogmatism.
+It’s a body of wisdom that recognizes the commonalities among religions and spiritual belief systems.

 Religions are signposts depicting ideas about a greater reality we can’t quite comprehend.
 These signposts point towards profound information about the nature of reality, but they should also be taken with a grain of salt.